mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/lib.md

 | `ESNext.Intl`             |
 | `ESNext.Symbol`           |

-This list may be out of date, you can see the full list in the [TypeScript source code](https://github.com/microsoft/TypeScript/tree/master/lib).
+This list may be out of date, you can see <span class='definition'>the full list</span> in the [TypeScript source code](https://github.com/microsoft/TypeScript/tree/master/lib).